lucidsoftware/terraform-aws-lucid-aws-import/modules/import-role/README.md

 ## For Non-Org Level Imports

 This module will create an IAM role that can be assumed by Lucid's proxy AWS import account.
 It will create the IAM policy required for Lucid AWS imports and attach it to the role.
-The Lucid's AWS import proxy account can then assume the role in this member account and do Lucid AWS imports.
+Lucid's AWS import proxy account can then assume the role in this member account and do Lucid AWS imports.

 ## For Org Level Imports